-The Bias Education & Response Team (B.E.R.T) represents a cross section of the Dickinson community (faculty, administrators, and students) who serve to provide direct support to any individual(s) affected by a bias incident, document the incident for information gathering and archival purposes, and coordinate responses to incidents of bias that take place on Dickinson's campus and/or between Dickinson affiliated individuals (e.g. employees, students).
+The Bias Education & Response Team (BERT) represents a cross section of the Dickinson community (faculty, administrators, and students) who support anti-bias education.
+BERT is a non-sanctioning body that responds to bias incidents in a proactive manner, emphasizing educational resolutions.
+The Team oversees a system that provides direct support to any individual(s) affected by a bias incident.
+BERT’s Coordinator documents incidents for information gathering and archival purposes, and coordinates responses to incidents of bias that take place on Dickinson's campus and/or between Dickinson affiliated individuals including employees and students.

 Current B.E.R.T.
 Members: